casper-network/docs-archive/implementation/p2p.rst

 cross-correlating the tips of multiple nodes to avoid being lied to by any single malicious actor.

-The same method can also be utilised for pull-based gossiping by picking a random peer every now and then and asking for their tips of the DAG.
+The same method can also be utilized for pull-based gossiping by picking a random peer every now and then and asking for their tips of the DAG.
 This compensates for the diminishing returns of trying to reach 100% saturation by push based gossiping: as we reach full saturation it's becoming